rohitvijayan1111/Obsidian-notes/C sharp udemy/3)Variables and operators.md

 - Compile-time error: _Cannot implicitly convert type_->assigning a value of the wrong type to a variable
 - Strongly typed-> means datatype of a variable cannot be changed
 - When you run a console app **by double-clicking the `.exe` file** (or in some older setups), the console window may close instantly when the program finishes.
+-   C# is a statically-typed programming language, which means..

 `Console.ReadKey()` keeps the window open so you can **see the output**.